Subscribe Today -- It's Free!

 overwhelmed by how tremendously cool and unique it was?

--- the rush of adrenaline as they scan the new-release table, the thrill of finding
+the rush of adrenaline as they scan the new-release table, the thrill of finding a

-a first edition they've been looking for, the luxury of reading a chapter or two
+first edition they've been looking for, the luxury of reading a chapter or two in a

-wherever they go, whether they're on an overnight business trip or a two-week
+they go, whether they're on an overnight business trip or a two-week jaunt

 The growing